 Where to Stay: Antwerp’s Oude Stad neighborhood features some of the city’s finest hotels, although a few notable properties are also located near the city’s train station.
 ‘T Sandt offers antique furnishings and a view of the nearby cathedral.
 For friendly service and large, stylish guest rooms, consider staying at De Witte Lelie.

-Plan Your Trip: Visit Fodor's Antwerp Guide
+PLAN YOUR TRIP: Visit Fodor's Antwerp Guide

 Crystal-clear waters, beautiful parks, and towering fortresses make Zagreb an ideal tourist destination.
 Located at the southern slopes of the Medvednica mountain, the city features stunning scenery that is ripe for exploring.
 Visitors can take a hike through Gornji Grad, a romantic hilltop district that dates back to medieval times, or take in emerald green lakes and cascading waterfalls at Nacionalni Park Plitvička Jezera.
-Take a half-day trip to Veliki Tabor, a giant fortress with stunning 12th-century galleries.
+Take a half-day trip to Veliki Tabor, a giant fortress with stunning twelfth-century galleries.

 Insider Tip: The best time to visit Zagreb is during the summer months, when many tourists flock to the coast and hotel rates drop.